-Hot and humid with occasional rain showers characterizes the weather on Jost Van Dyke.
+Hot and humid with occasional rain showers is the weather on Jost Van Dyke.
 Moderate winds help cool the heat.
 Even on cloudy days, the UV index may be high, thus increasing your chances of sunburn.
-However, the seawater is excellent, and the temperature is excellent when the sun goes down.
-Additionally, as for almost all BVI sailing, it can be done by line of sight navigation.

 Let’s start by explaining the reason for the name “The Soggy Dollar.”
 Well, it’s a very appropriate “and fun” name.
 Imagine you have anchored just a few yards from a pristine beach setting.